Great Western Highway - History and Development

 West of the Mountains

 West of the mountains, the Great Western Highway remains on much the same alignment as was proclaimed in 1928 except for some localised deviations.
 In 1929 the Main Roads Board completely reconstructed the Highway between Old Bowenfels and Glanmire, eliminating railway crossings along the way.
 Sealing of the Highway was completed prior to World War 2 and then progress on the Highway was dormant for a number of years.
 In October 1967 work was commenced on the construction of an overpass to carry westbound Gt Western Hwy traffic onto northbound Trunk Road No. 55 (now Castlereagh Highway), thus eliminating the need for heavy coal traffic to make an at-grade right turn.
 Both the overpass at Marrangaroo and a 2.9km deviation at Yetholme, which replaced a narrow section of highway on a poor alignment, were opened to traffic in December 1970.
 As part of the continuing improvement of the Highway west of the Blue Mountains the Department of Main Roads constructed another 2.8km deviation easterly from Yetholme – the Kirkconnell Deviation.
-At Hartley, following the decision to construct a new bridge over the Lett River, the opportunity was taken to deviate the highway away from the heritage-listed town.
+At Hartley, following the decision to construct a new bridge over the River Lett, the opportunity was taken to deviate the highway away from the heritage-listed town.
 The new bridge and two-lane deviation was opened to traffic on 16 December 1975.

 The 1980s was a decade of dual carriageways on the Great Western Highway.
 Between Lithgow and the junction with the Castlereagh Highway a 7km dual carriageway deviation was constructed, eliminating two railway underpasses and including new bridges over Farmers Creek.
 This deviation was opened to traffic in October 1984.
 The widening of the Highway to four lanes through Bathurst and Kelso was commenced the following year and the Kelso section was completed in March 1987, and through the town in July 1991.
 This complimented the construction of a new bridge on a much improved alignment over the Macquarie River which was opened to traffic in September 1991.
 The old ‘Denison Bridge’ had been in service since 1870 and was located on a 90° skew.
 One further dual carriageway section was opened to traffic in July 1989 – the Lidsdale State Forest Deviation which extended previous upgrade work from the end of the Coxs River Deviation to near Old Wesern Road.